words / photos. Angus MacKenzie

 Lincoln and the McConoughey guy promote the Navigator as the “perfect blend of power and performance”.
 Big words for a big truck.
 I agree to an extent with the blend of power and performance marketing lingo, but at 6000 lb I’d be wary to consider it a performance vehicle.
 While the 450 hp V6 is brilliant, along with fit, finish, and the wee clever 4×4 system, I feel it fits more into the “large and in-charge, I’m from Texas, what do you have in something really fuc*ing big & expensive” category.

-As a bonus feature, the 2018 Navigator it turns out, makes for one of the best Cluck n Cleaver (best chicken in Calgary) chicken pickup vehicles in the land.
+As a bonus feature, the 2018 Navigator it turns out, makes an excellent Cluck n Cleaver chicken runner.

 Sourc: Lincoln Canada